Royal Red Cross

 The Royal Red Cross (RRC) is a military decoration awarded in the United Kingdom and Commonwealth for exceptional services in military nursing.

-Foundation

-The award was established on 27 April 1883 by Queen Victoria, with a single class of Member and first awarded to the founder of modern nursing, Florence Nightingale.
-A second and lower class, Associate, was added during World War I in November 1915.
+It was created in 1883, and the first two awards were to Florence Nightingale and Jane Cecilia Deeble.
+Deeble had served in Zulu Kingdom and the Colony of Natal during the Anglo-Zulu War in 1879, and she had noted that the work of the nurses was not recognised officially.